 If LastPass does not support importing from your current password manager, you may be able to import using a Generic CSV file.
 Try seeing if your current password manager has an option to export to a CSV file.

 If you use your own spreadsheet instead, it is important that the title of the columns match those in the template!
-The column titles can include any of the following: url, username, lykilorð, extra, nafn, grouping, type, hostname.
+The column titles can include any of the following: url, notandanafn, lykilorð, extra, name, grouping, type, hostname.

 Fill the columns with the values you’d like for each entry (leave blank if the value is not relevant).
 Please note that ‘extra’ means either (1) the notes section of a site entry or (2) the body of a secure note, and ‘grouping’ is the group (or folder) where you would like the item to be stored in your vault.